The Jitsu Foundation: Grade structure

 The order of belts in TJF are: White (Novice or 8th Kyu), Yellow (7th Kyu), Orange (6th Kyu), Green (5th Kyu), Purple (4th Kyu), Light Blue (3rd Kyu), Dark Blue (2nd Kyu), Brown (1st Kyu), followed by the Dan grades, (see below).

 Low grades learn the very basic principles of the TJF system.
 Movement and posture are important early on, as the basic foundation with which to build more advanced techniques later.
 The jitsuka is taught to defend and disarm against weapon attacks, where appropriate.
 Intermediate grades develop the lessons learned earlier and add variations to those techniques.
 The more senior students are encouraged to assist in instruction: to attain 4th Kyu or above there are teaching requirements in addition to the technical requirements.
 From 1st Kyu and above, jitsuka who are teaching as full Club Instructors ('Acting Primary or Primary Trainer') wear Hakama to denote their instructor rank.

 Note that this differs from the grading system used by many other martial arts in the UK: TJF uses two blue grades, dark blue and light blue (2nd and 3rd kyu, respectively) which are more senior than purple (4th kyu) whereas other styles often have a single blue grade (3rd kyu) junior to purple (2nd kyu).

 Note: Juniors (17 & Under) have a contrasting belt, with a white stripe running the length of the belt.
 Junior Novices have a white belt with a red mon at each end.
 Juniors are not allowed to be taught the Atemi Kata at Novice level.

 Dan grades

+The TJJF Dan Grade system was updated in 2018 to a Yudansha (10 level) system to align with international standards, with further amendments to belts and badges in 2024.

-There are three Dan grades, usually signified by a black belt.
-These are further subdivided, with the divisions marking an extra teaching qualification, over and above that of Club Instructor.
-Promotion within the individual Dan grades also requires further involvement in the administrative running of the association, at either a regional or national level.
-The "base" Dan grades are awarded on a technical skills-based grading, whereas promotion within a Dan grade is decided by assessment.
+Promotion within the Dan grade system requires a combination of physical gradings and involvement in the administrative running of the association at either regional or national level.